ravens/docker-infra-playground/README.md

 # docker-infra-playground, RancherOS branch
 Docker-based infrastructure deployment playground.
-Check the [master](https://github.com/ravens/docker-infra-playground/tree/master) branch to understand how the playground environement is working.
+Check the [master](https://github.com/ravens/docker-infra-playground/tree/master) branch to understand how the playground environment is typically working.

-In this branch we explore RancherOS as OS for our virtual baremetals servers that will run docker based services, with everything triggered from cloud-based configuration files.
+In this branch we explore RancherOS as a support OS to boot and configure and run K3s, a lightweight Kubernetes cluster, also from Rancher.

 ## architecture

 This is based on a mixture of microservices (for hosting the main infrastructure support, i.e. PXE bootstraping) and as well serving the minimim OS image to load on the virtual server cluster.

-In our docker-compose.yml we define 3 nodes using infrasim:
+In our [docker-compose.yml](./docker-compose.yml) we define 3 nodes using infrasim:
  * a master, that will run K3s as server (DHCP IP 192.168.25.100)
  * 2 workers that will run K3s workers (DHCP IP 192.168.25.101 + 102)